jorishr/linux-notes/ubuntu_server/nginx_setup.md

 Remove the `#` before the line: `server_names_hash_bucket_size 64;`

 ### Multiple domains point to same app
-- create seperate server blocks for each domain
+- create separate server blocks for each domain
 - in those server blocks, point to the root folder of the main app
-- SSL: on my server I used the same certicate for all domains with certbot.
-Certbox than handles the upgrade to SSL.
+- SSL: on my server I used the same certificate for all domains with certbot.
+Certbot than handles the upgrade to SSL.

 ## Nginx Structure
 ### Nginx basic configuration